ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 - Function returning a function, such as `( + )`
 - Functions taking a pair or a tuple as a parameter, such as `space_cat`

 Interestingly, both kinds of functions provide a way to pass several parameters while being functions with a single parameter.
-In this perspective, it makes sense to say: “All functions have a single argument”.
+In this perspective, it makes sense to say: “All functions have a single argument.”

 This goes even further.
 Any function of the same kind can be translated into an equivalent function of the second kind, and conversely.
 Using OCaml support for higher-order functions, it is possible to define those transformations as functions.